TBD54566975/ftl/docs/content/docs/reference/pubsub.md

 top = false
 +++

 FTL has first-class support for PubSub, modelled on the concepts of topics (where events are sent), subscriptions (a cursor over the topic), and subscribers (functions events are delivered to).
-Susbcribers are, as you would expect, sinks.
+Subcribers are, as you would expect, sinks.
 Each subscription is a cursor over the topic it is associated with.
 Each topic may have multiple subscriptions.
 Each subscription may have multiple subscribers, in which case events will be distributed among them.

 First, declare a new topic: